cysouw/diathesis/text/c01_introduction.md

 In their cross-linguistic survey of diathesis, Zuñiga & Kittilä [-@zuniga2019] distinguish between the terms 'diathesis', 'diathetical operation', 'grammatical voice' and 'transitivity'.
 I completely subscribe to these conceptual distinctions.
 However, throughout this book I have decided to simplify the terminology and basically use the term 'diathesis' for all four concepts.
 Still, the concepts ~~valency~~ ([@sec:intro-valency]), ~~voice~~ ([@sec:intro-voice]), and ~~diathetical operation~~ ([@sec:intro-diathetical-operations]) are central in the analysis of the structure of a diathesis and will be discussed extensively in this chapter.
 Two new concepts are introduced as well, namely ~~stacking~~ ([@sec:intro-stacking]) and ~~chaining~~ ([@sec:intro-chaining]).
 Finally, I will present an extensive discussion about ~~naming~~ diatheses ([@sec:intro-naming]).

 A diathesis (as defined here) is an alternation between two clausal construction.
 To be more precise, this is what is called a 'diathetical operation' in Zuñiga & Kittilä [-@zuniga2019: 4], see [@sec:intro-diathetical-operations].
 Each of the alternants show a different mapping of (grammatical) expressions onto (semantic) roles.
 Individually, each such mapping between expressions and roles is called a 'diathesis' in Zuñiga & Kittilä [-@zuniga2019: 4].
 However, because I will only consider diathetical operations between an 'unmarked' and a 'marked' alternant, I have decided to simplify the terminology in this book.
-Both the alternation itself (Zuñiga & Kittilä's diathetical operation, e.g. 'causativisation') and the marked alternant (Zuñiga & Kittilä's diathesis, e.g. 'causative') will be referred to here simply as diathesis.
-A side-effect of this approach is that 'active' is not in itself a diathesis, but simply the unmarked counterpart of a diathetical operation.
+Both the alternation itself (Zuñiga & Kittilä's 'diathetical operation', e.g. 'causativisation') and the marked alternant (Zuñiga & Kittilä's 'diathesis', e.g. 'causative') will be referred to here simply as diathesis.

+A side-effect of this approach is that 'active' is not a diathesis, but simply the unmarked counterpart of a diathetical operation.
+Even stronger, I refrain from using the term 'active', because it immediately conjures up 'passive' as its antithesis.
+This opposition is too much of an oversimplification as 'passive' is just one of the hundreds of possible diatheses, so 'active' is not a good term for the base of comparison.
+Also, the 'active' does not have to describe an action, so content-wise this term is likewise ill-fitting.
+As an alternative, I will use the term ~~basic clause~~ as the unmarked base of comparison for all clause alternations.
+A basic clause is a clause with a single verb in either the German *Präsens* or *Imperfekt* tense.
+All other verb forms, including *Perfekt* and the other traditional German tense-aspekt distinctions, are all clause alternations (either with or without diathesis).

-The actual linguistic marking of the diathesis (for example by verbal morphology or auxiliaries) is called 'grammatical voice' in Zuñiga & Kittilä [-@zuniga2019: 4], see [@sec:intro-voice].
+The actual linguistic marking of the diathesis (for example by verbal morphology or auxiliaries) is called 'grammatical voice' in Zuñiga & Kittilä [-@zuniga2019: 4].
 In this book, each diathesis is defined as a combination of a (re-)mapping of roles and a specific kind of linguistic marking of the main predicate.
-So again, this extra terminological distinction is not necessary in this book.
+So again, this extra terminological distinction is not necessary.
 The formal expression ('grammatical voice') is simply a definitional part of each diathesis here.
+Still, the different kinds of grammatical voice in German are used in this book as a major organisational characteristic for the separation of the data chapters (see [@sec:intro-voice]).

 The term 'transitivity' [@zuniga2019: 3; following @hopper1980] describes a (recurrent) connection between a diathetical operation and semantic effects on the meaning of the clause.
 For example, when an accusative argument is remapped onto a prepositional phrase, this often implies less involvement of the argument.
 The details of such semantic effects of each of the diatheses in this book is a fascinating topic, for which I unfortunately can only offer limited insights throughout.
 In practice, I assume that each diathesis as described here has some kind of semantic effect, but the details of these effect need much more detailed research that has to be provided by subsequent work.